A Probabilistic Model to Estimate Number Densities from Column Densities in Molecular Clouds: Methods

 Once $n_J$ is known, it can be used with the macroscopic cloud turbulence properties to estimate a probable effective column density, $N_{\rm eff}$, which is useful for astrochemical models, under the assumption of an isotropic external radiation field.
-The effective column density is the effective attenuating column density that extincts the external radiation field from the cloud boundary to particular point in the cloud \citep[see e.g.][]{Glover2010}.
-Therefore, this problem is similar to the one posed above, with a difference in geometry: from a point in the cloud out, versus the observed column density integrating through the cloud.
-For a gas parcel of density $n_J$, the effective column will be the addition of he local gravitational column density ($N_J$) and a turbulent column density contribution from the point where the local high density region is (blue box in Figure \ref{fig:schematic}) out to the cloud boundary.
-The effective column density is most sensitive to the smallest column density out of the cloud, since the flux from the boundary scales as $\propto e^{-N_{\rm eff}}$, and therefore the shortest gas column density out of the cloud dominates assuming an isotropic irradiation.
-The turbulent component can be described in this case as
+The effective column density is the effective attenuating column density that extincts the external radiation field from the cloud boundary to particular point in the cloud \citep[][]{Glover2010}, in this case, the location of the dense component represented by the blue box in Figure \ref{fig:schematic}.
+Therefore, this physical setup is similar to the one posed above, with a difference in geometry: from a point in the cloud out, versus the observed column density integrating through the cloud.
+For a gas parcel of density $n_J$, the effective column will be the addition of the local gravitational column density ($N_J$) and a turbulent column density contribution from the point where the local high-density region is (blue box in Figure \ref{fig:schematic}) out to the cloud boundary.
+The effective column density is most sensitive to the smallest column density out of the cloud, since the flux from the boundary scales as $\propto e^{-N_{\rm eff}}$, and therefore the shortest gas column density out of the cloud dominates assuming isotropic irradiation.
+The turbulent component is described in this case as

-where the factor of $1/2$ comes from the maximum spatial depth along that line of sight being approximately halfway into the cloud and $\mathcal{R}$ is a uniform random number between $(0, 1)$ describing the fraction of the spatial depth into the cloud that the densest component is at.
+where the factor of $1/2$ comes from the average minimum turbulent column density being half the total turbulent column density, assuming isotropic turbulence, $\mathcal{R}$ is a uniform random number between $(0, 1)$ describing the fraction of the spatial depth into the cloud that the densest component is at.
 The total effective column density is then

-We again use the mean of $N_{T, {\rm eff}}$ for Method I and the maximum of $N_{T, {\rm eff}}$ for Method II when computign the effective column density.